Bvvvp009/lighter-rust/poseidon-hash/README.md

 ⚠️ **Important**: This library has NOT been security audited.
 Use with caution in production systems.

-- **Audit Status**: This is a prototype port from lighter-go and requires security review before production use
+- **Audit Status**: Prototype implementation that requires security review before production use
 - **Hash Function**: Poseidon2 is designed for ZK-proof systems but this implementation needs auditing
 - **Field Operations**: Ensure proper input validation and bounds checking in your application